dart-lang/markdown/tool/README.md

 One such collection is the Dartdoc comments of any Dart package, which [dartdoc] translates into HTML, with the help of this markdown package.
-You can use the `dartdoc-compare.dart` script to compare what changes your code will make to dartdoc's output.
+You can use the `dartdoc_compare.dart` script to compare what changes your code will make to dartdoc's output.
 Here's how it works:

 1. Clone the [dartdoc git repository].
 2. Get a copy of some Dart code that you would like to use for the comparison.
-3. Run the `dartdoc-compare.dart` script like so:
+3. Run the `dartdoc_compare.dart` script like so:

    ```
-   $ dart tool/dartdoc-compare.dart \
+   $ dart tool/dartdoc_compare.dart \
          --dartdoc-dir=<dartdoc repo> \
          --before=<git SHA of "previous" code> \
          <directory of dart code for comparison>